danialdunson/arlo_simulations/README.md

 # arlo_simulations
 This meta package simulates the Parallax Arlo Robot with a 6-DOF Interbotix WX250S arm in Gazebo.
-The inertial values for simulation were obtained using SolidWorks.
+The inertial values for simulation were obtained using SolidWorks.  dfg

 # Install